abretaud/docker-lis-gcv/README.md

 This image exposes two ports:

-- 80 = a Django appplication exposing webservices
+- 8000 = a Django appplication exposing webservices
-- 8100 = a Nginx server serving static content
+- 80 = a Nginx server serving static content

+The [docker-compose.yml](./docker-compose.yml) file maps the port 8100 to the container port 80, which means you can access GCV by going to http://localhost:8100/

 The following environment variables are available: